genius-systems/gameta/docs/docs/commands/0.2/commands.md

 Updates a Gameta command that exists in the Gameta command store

+___
+**Note**

+If the Python flag is set, Gameta will check if the Python scripts entered are valid.
+If the Python flag is unset, Gameta will check that all the CLI commands are not Python compilable.
+___

 #### Arguments
 * **--name / -n**: Gameta command name to be updated
 * _--command / -c_: New CLI commands to be executed